NZFS Investigation into Hepatitis A Continues: Frozen Berry Consumption

 - Pams Frozen Raspberries 350g

-We take food safety very seriously and will continue to work closely with and support NZFS in their investigation.
+We take food safety very seriously and continue to work closely with and support NZFS in their investigation.

 More information is on the Ministry of Health website, here: